Ex-GOP official Joel Greenberg flaunted ties to Matt Gaetz. Then he was charged with child sex trafficking.

 But last June his reputation fell apart in spectacular fashion when federal investigators arrested him on stalking and child sex trafficking charges, prompting his resignation.

-On Tuesday, the case against Greenberg, 36, gained national prominence after the New York Times reported that it had also sparked a separate criminal probe into allegations that Gaetz had sex with a teenage girl.
+On Tuesday, the case against Greenberg, 36, gained national prominence after the New York Times reported that it had also sparked a separate criminal investigation into allegations that Gaetz had a sexual relationship with a teenage girl.

 The Justice Department is investigating allegations that Gaetz had a sexual relationship with a 17-year-old girl and paid for her to travel across state lines, The Washington Post reported Tuesday.
 Gaetz confirmed the inquiry in an interview with Axios, but has said the allegations are an attempt to extort his family.
 The FBI is separately investigating the extortion claim, The Post reported.

-It’s unclear exactly how Greenberg’s criminal case is connected to the Gaetz investigation; Greenberg’s lawyers did not immediately respond messages from The Post early Tuesday.
+It’s unclear exactly how Greenberg’s criminal case is connected to the Gaetz investigation; Greenberg’s lawyers did not immediately respond to messages from The Post early Tuesday.
 But it is clear that the two men, who posed for a photo together outside the White House in 2019, had ties in Florida, where they both first gained power in the GOP around 2016.

-Greenberg’s entire stint in office was tumultuous, with both high profile political battles and repeated scandals marring his tenure in Seminole County in central Florida near Orlando.
+Greenberg’s entire stint in office was tumultuous, with both high-profile political battles and repeated scandals marring his tenure in Seminole County in Central Florida near Orlando.

 In 2016, Greenberg — who owned an Orlando-based advertising company before running for office — rose to local prominence by defeating a three-decade incumbent in the Republican primary for Seminole County tax collector.
 His opponent had been embroiled in controversy over questionable but legal real estate practices he and his family members had engaged in, the Orlando Sentinel reported at the time.